ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ## Supporting HPKE Configurations Independent of Tasks {#hpke-config-no-task-id}

 In DAP, Clients need to know the HPKE configuration of each Aggregator before sending reports.
 (See HPKE Configuration Request in {{!DAP}}.)
-However, in a DAP deployment that supports the Taskprov extension, if a Client requests the Aggregator's HPKE configuration with the task ID computed as described in
-{{construct-task-id}}, the task ID may not be configured in the Aggregator yet, because the Aggregator is still waiting for the task to be advertised by a Client.
+However, in a DAP deployment that supports the task provisioning mechanism described in this section, if a Client requests the Aggregator's HPKE configuration with the task ID computed as described in {{definition}}, the task ID may not be configured in the Aggregator yet, because the Aggregator is still waiting for the task to be advertised by a Client.

-To mitigate this issue, if an Aggregator wants to support the Taskprov extension, it SHOULD choose which HPKE configuration to advertise to Clients independent of the task ID.
+To mitigate this issue, each Aggregator SHOULD choose which HPKE configuration to advertise to Clients independent of the task ID.
 It MAY continue to support per-task HPKE configurations for other tasks that are configured out-of-band.

-In addition, if a Client intends to advertise a task via the Taskprov extension, it SHOULD NOT specify the `task_id` parameter when requesting the HPKE configuration from an Aggregator.
+In addition, if a Client intends to advertise a task via the Taskbind extension, it SHOULD NOT specify the `task_id` parameter when requesting the HPKE configuration from an Aggregator.

-# Client Behavior
+## Client Behavior

-Upon receiving a `TaskConfig` from the Author, the Client decides whether to opt in to the task as described in {{provisioning-a-task}}.
+Upon receiving a `TaskConfig` from the Author, the Client decides whether to opt into the task as described in {{provisioning-a-task}}.
 If the Client opts out, it MUST not attempt to upload reports for the task.

 > OPEN ISSUE: In case of opt-out, would it be useful to specify how to report